-- 1. Open the SampleCentricExportBatch/CalibrationData/CompoundCurveExportData folder, and do the following: - a.
-Drag the CompoundName node from the XML Source tree to cell D1. - b.
-Drag the CurveType node from the XML Source tree to cell E1. - c.
-Drag the ManualFlagSet node from the XML Source tree to cell F1. - d.
-Drag the SampleLevel node from the XML Source tree to cell G1. - 2.
-Open the SampleCentricExportBatch/CalibrationData/CalibrationReplicates/ SampleCompoundReplicateExportData folder, and do the following: - a.
-Drag the AcquisitionDate node from the XML Source tree to cell H1.

-- b.
-Drag the ExpectedRetentionTime node from the XML Source tree to cell I1. - c.
-Drag the ExclusionReason node from the XML Source tree to cell J1. - d.
-Drag the CurveDataPointValue node from the XML Source tree to cell K1.
+- 1. Open the SampleCentricExportBatch/CalibrationData/CompoundCurveExportData folder, and drag the nodes from the XML Source tree to the appropriate table cell. - a.
+Drag the CompoundName node to cell D1. - b.
+Drag the CurveType node to cell E1. - c.
+Drag the ManualFlagSet node to cell F1. - d.
+Drag the SampleLevel node to cell G1. - Open the SampleCentricExportBatch/CalibrationData/CalibrationReplicates/ SampleCompoundReplicateExportData folder, and drag the nodes from the XML Source tree to the appropriate table cell. - a.
+Drag the AcquisitionDate node to cell H1. - b.
+Drag the ExpectedRetentionTime node to cell I1. - c.
+Drag the ExclusionReason node to cell J1. - d.
+Drag the CurveDataPointValue node to cell K1.